 Importance of Consistency

 Biotin is a B vitamin.
 This water-soluble vitamin is essential for connective tissue growth and overall health.
 Biotin is also essential for fatty acids metabolism as well as protein metabolism.
-Because biotin is a water-soluble vitamin, your dog's body will not keep stores of biotin available within his body.
-Water soluble vitamins will are eliminated as your dog urinates.
-This is why it is crucial to have a high-quality dog food with biotin, so your dog is getting biotin in his system with every meal.
+Because this nutrient is a water-soluble vitamin, your dog's body will not keep stores of biotin available within their body.
+Water-soluble vitamins are eliminated as your dog urinates.
+This is why it is crucial to have a high-quality dog food with biotin, so your dog is getting biotin in their system with every meal.
 Biotin is naturally found in animal products such as meat, fish, and eggs.
-However, biotin is also found in green leafy vegetables and brewer's yeast, which can easily be added to your dog's diet.
+However, this B complex vitamin is also found in green leafy vegetables and brewer's yeast, which can easily be added to your dog's diet.

 Finding a high-quality dog food containing lean proteins as the first ingredient should be sufficient for your dog's diet.
-However, some dogs are biotin deficient.
+However, some dogs have a biotin deficit.
 Large breeds and puppies who grow rather quickly may become biotin deficient.
-Look for the signs of biotin deficiency that include dry, flaky or crusty skin, loss of fur, or dry and brittle hair.
+Look for the signs of this condition that include dry, flaky or crusty skin, loss of fur, or dry and brittle hair.
 Adding biotin to your dog's diet can be done easily with a trip to your local grocery store.
-With some added fresh meats and leafy vegetables, you can make a treat or just add delicious natural foods into your dog’s bowl and boost your dog’s biotin intake.
+With fresh meats and leafy vegetables, you can add delicious natural foods into your dog’s bowl, boosting their biotin intake.